Application Components

 Loader/Processing Modal

 Loaders are displayed as part of a modal and inform the user that processing is occurring behind the scenes or that content is being loaded on the screen.
+This component is responsive and works on desktop or mobile screens.

 Calendar